-Analog Inputs 1 and 2 (AINP1 / AINP2) are available for RTD connection.
+Only Analog Input 1 (AINP1) is available for RTD connection.

 Excitation terminal 2 (pin 5) must be used in conjunction with AINP1.
-Excitation terminal 3 (pin 6) must be used in conjunction with AINP2.

 It is possible to use two-wire or three-wire RTDs.
 However, four wires must be taken to the RTD, with the signal and current wires joined as close to the RTD as possible.